dod-iac/terraform-aws-notify-slack-kms/README.md

 ## Description

-A Terraform module to create KMS keys around the [notify-slack module](https://registry.terraform.io/modules/terraform-aws-modules/notify-slack/aws/latest).
+Terraform module which creates SNS topic and Lambda function which sends notifications to Slack with KMS keys pre-configured

+See the original [notify-slack](https://registry.terraform.io/modules/terraform-aws-modules/notify-slack/aws/latest) for more details.

 ## Usage